Going back to the beginning, the heart of the Ottawa Valley Farm

 The Ottawa Valley Seed Growers Association will host a reception for Seed

-at the new Ernst & Young Centre.
-To be held near the Court of Honour
+at the new EY Centre.
+To be held near the Court of Honour beginning at 12

-beginning at 12 noon, the event will consist of awards presentation open to all
+noon, the event will consist of awards presentation open to all visitors, and

 The ceremony used to be held on the final day of the show following the annual

 Prestigious Pedigreed Seed Sale.
 This was changed in 2007.
 "We decided to

 separate the awards ceremony from the sale and give it stature on its own as an

 important part of the show," said Seed Committee Chairman Jim Arbuckle.

 The Seed Sale has, since its inception, has raised about $110,000 for